MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/quickstart.md

 recommendations: false
 ---

-# Quickstart: Get started generating text using legacy completions API
+# Quickstart: Get started generating text using the legacy completions API

 Use this article to get started making your first calls to Azure OpenAI.